evertonstz/pynps/README.md

   -h, --help            show this help message and exit -c {psv,psp,psx,psm}, --console {psv,psp,psx,psm}
                         the console you wanna get content with NPS.
-  -r {usa,eur,jap,asia}, --region {usa,eur,jap,asia}
+  -r {usa,eur,jap,asia,int}, --region {usa,eur,jap,asia,int}
                         the region for the pkj you want.
-  -dg, --games          to download PSV/PSP/PSX/PSM games.
+  -dg, -G, --games      to download PSV/PSP/PSX/PSM games.
-  -dd, --dlcs           to download PSV/PSP dlcs.
+  -dd, -D, --dlcs       to download PSV/PSP dlcs.
-  -dt, --themes         to download PSV/PSP themes.
+  -dt, -T, --themes     to download PSV/PSP themes.
-  -du, --updates        to download PSV/PSP game updates.
+  -du, -U, --updates    to download PSV/PSP game updates.
-  -dde, --demos         to download PSV demos.
+  -dde, -E, --demos     to download PSV demos.
   -eb, --eboot          use this argument to unpack PSP games as EBOOT.PBP -cso {1,2,3,4,5,6,7,8,9}, --compress_cso {1,2,3,4,5,6,7,8,9}
                         use this argument to unpack PSP games as a compressed